Infinity Parser: Layout Aware Reinforcement Learning for Scanned Document Parsing: Introduction

-\item We propose layoutRL, a new reinforcement learning framework for end-to-end scanned document parsing, which explicitly trains models to be layout-aware by optimizing verifiable, multi-aspect rewards.
-Our multi-aspect reward design combines normalized edit distance, paragraph count accuracy, and reading order preservation, enabling stable training and improved structural robustness.
+\item We propose LayoutRL, a new reinforcement learning framework for end-to-end scanned document parsing, which explicitly trains models to be layout-aware by optimizing verifiable, multi-aspect rewards.
+Our multi-aspect reward design combines normalized edit distance, paragraph count accuracy, and reading order preservation, improving structural robustness.

-\item We introduce Infinity-Doc-55K, a large-scale dataset of 55,066 scanned documents that combines high-quality synthetic data with diverse real-world samples.
-The dataset features rich layout variations and comprehensive structural annotations, enabling robust training of document parsing models.
+\item We introduce Infinity-Doc-400K, a large-scale dataset of 400,482 scanned documents that combines high-quality synthetic data with diverse real-world samples.
+The dataset features rich layout variations and comprehensive structural annotations, enabling robust training.

 \item We train a VLM based model, Infinity-Parser, which sets new state-of-the-art performance across English and Chinese benchmarks for OCR, table and formula extraction, and reading-order detection—demonstrating substantial gains in both structural fidelity and semantic accuracy over specialist pipelines and general-purpose vision-language models. \end{itemize}